• Home

 Acute conditions are sudden, intense, and short-lived—like a sprained ankle or cold.

-Chronic conditions last long-term, often for life, needing ongoing care—like diabetes or arthritis—and can flare up, making management key.
+Chronic conditions last long-term, often for life, needing ongoing care—like Diabetes or Arthritis—and can flare up, making management key.

 What are the differences?